 Download the batteries pdf »

 Pharmacy stores can recycle your old inhalers.
 We have over 200 pharmacies in store throughout the UK and many are collecting used inhalers.
 Doing this reduces waste and also CO2 emissions if gas canisters were ever pierced or crushed, yet many of inhalers are currently being binned at home!
 As a result of the ‘Complete the Cycle’ scheme.
 Both plastic and aluminium parts of inhalers are recycled and used in new products including garden furniture, plastic bottles or car parts.
 Waste that is non-recyclable is transformed to provide either electricity or heat through the ‘waste to energy’ process via incineration.
 Breathe life into your old inhaler and find out more today by asking your local pharmacist.

 Superdrug has returned 27,550 inhalers for recycling and recovery, this equates to 195 tonnes of CO2e which is equivalent to driving VW Golf 1.4 TSI around the world 33 times!

 Microplastics are solid synthetic polymer (plastic) particles, insoluble in water.
 Due to their small size (under 5mm) they often pass through sewage water filtration systems and can pollute waterways; these microplastics then go on to impact the food chain as they can be ingested by marine organisms.
 Cosmetics/ personal care products account for 2% of microplastic pollutants in the ocean*.

-To fulfill our commitment to the environment, Superdrug has decided ban to all rinse-off cosmetics products / personal care products containing microplastics, and target to end the sales of such products by end 2019.
+To further fulfill our commitment to the environment, Superdrug has decided to extend the ban to all rinse-off cosmetics products / personal care products containing microplastics, and targets to end the sales of such products by end 2019.